Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Overview of contents

 \subsection{Questions}

 An obvious question is whether \eqref{FreeOmegatoGraphCohom} is an isomorphism.
-This is probably false.
-There exists a formula for the Euler characteristic of the graph complex \cite{WZEulerCharacteristic} but its asymptotics are unknown (to our knowledge).
-However, M. Borinsky has recently informed us of a more compact formula \cite{BorinskyEuler} for the Euler characterstic which strongly suggests super-exponential growth, in agreement with \cite[\S7.2]{Kontsevich93} where such a growth rate was anticipated based on virtual Euler characteristic computations (see also \cite{GetzlerKapranov, EulerOutFn}).
-In this case, $\mathbb{L}\left(\Omega^{\bullet}_{\can} \right)$ is necessarily too small to span the graph cohomology.
+This is probably false since $H(\GC_N)$ is expected to be too large.
+There exists a formula for the Euler characteristic of the graph complex \cite{WZEulerCharacteristic} but its asymptotics are unknown to our knowledge.
+However, M. Borinsky has recently informed us of a more compact formula \cite{BorinskyEuler} for the Euler characterstic which strongly suggests super-exponential growth.
+This was anticipated in \cite[Section~7.2]{Kontsevich93} based on virtual Euler characteristic computations (see also \cite{ EulerOutFn,GetzlerKapranov}).
+Since the free Lie algebra $\mathbb{L}\left(\Omega^{\bullet}_{\can} \right)$ grows exponentially with respect to the degree, the cokernel of any map of the form \eqref{FreeOmegatoGraphCohom} will be huge.

-One explanation is the possible existence of more general families of differential forms in the sense of \S\ref{sect: algdiffblowup} which lie outside the canonical algebra $\Omega_{\can}$.
-Another is that the canonical forms $\omega \in \Omega^{k}_{\can}$ could pair non-trivially with several different graph homology classes.
+One explanation for this fact could be the possible existence of more general families of differential forms $\{\omega_G\}_G$ of genus $g$ which lie outside the canonical algebra $\Omega_{\can}$.
+A possible source might be unstable classes in the cohomology of the general linear group $\GL_g(\Z)$ which are not expressible using invariant forms $\beta_X^{4k+1}$.
+Another possible explanation is that the canonical forms $\omega \in \Omega^{k}_{\can}$ could pair non-trivially with several different graph homology classes.
 Some possible evidence in this direction is the fact that the classes of graph hypersurfaces in the Grothendieck ring are of general type \cite{BelkaleBrosnan}.
-One knows, furthermore, that modular motives can actually arise in the middle cohomology degree \cite{BrownSchnetz, BrownDoryn}, which is the case of relevance here, and the larger the transcendence degree of the space of canonical integrals, the larger graph homology is likely to be (remark \ref{rem: HomologyAndPeriods}).
-All presently known examples of canonical integrals (see \S\ref{sect: Examples}) are multiple zeta values, so it would be very interesting to know if canonical integrals differ or not from Feynman residues, for which this is not always expected.
+One knows, furthermore, that modular motives can arise in the middle cohomology degree \cite{BrownDoryn, BrownSchnetz}, which is the case of relevance here.
+In such cases, the Feynman residues are related to modular forms and are conjecturally not multiple zeta values.
+By contrast, all presently known examples of canonical integrals (see Section~\ref{sect: Examples}) are multiple zeta values, so it would be very interesting to know if canonical integrals differ or not from Feynman residues in this regard.
 Section \ref{sect: QuestionGalois} discusses the possible relations between Feynman residues, canonical integrals, and motivic Galois groups.